What is type 1 diabetes?

 This is a blood test typically conducted in the morning after fasting overnight.
 The fasting helps give doctors a clear look at how the body manages blood glucose levels without the impact of food intake.

 For this test, any result above 7.0 mmol/L indicates diabetes.

 Oral glucose tolerance test

-After fasting and having an initial blood test, people drink a sugary drink and then have their blood sugar tested over the course of approximately two hours.
-This shows the benchmark sugar level without outside influences and later measures how the body responds to carbohydrate (sugar) intake.
+After fasting and an initial blood test, people drink a sugary drink then have their blood glucose tested over the course of approximately two hours.
+This shows the benchmark glucose level without outside influences and later measures how the body responds to carbohydrate (sugar) intake.

 Glycated haemoglobin (HbA1c) test

 This test measures how much C-peptide is in a person’s blood.
 C-peptide is a substance that’s made when insulin is produced in the body.
 When insulin is produced, it is initially created in a form known as proinsulin, which consists of two parts: insulin and C-peptide.
 The C-peptide is released in a similar pattern as insulin into the bloodstream.